hazelcast/hazelcast-jet/site/docs/get-started/installation.md

 Now that you have submitted a job to an embedded node, the next step is to setup an actual Jet cluster.
-After setting up the cluster, we'll submit the pipeline we previously created for it.
+After setting up the cluster, we'll submit the pipeline we previously created to it.

 There are two main recommended ways to set up a Hazelcast Jet cluster: